-The Nintendo Classic Mini should be the must-have gaming console this Christmas.
-It’s a perfectly designed miniature box that’s sure to fill us oldies with the warmest feelings of nostalgia.
+The Nintendo Classic Mini should be this Christmas' must-have gaming console.
+It’s a perfectly designed miniature box that’s sure to fill us oldies with the warmest nostalgia.
 It will be accompanied by a selection of games that includes some of the 8-bit era’s greatest hits recreated in their finest form.
 For me, it’s the ideal console.
 However, a series of inexplicable design choices sees Nintendo once again standing in its own way of achieving perfection.

 The NES Classic Mini is a miniature version of the 1983 Nintendo Entertainment System.
 The £50 console includes 30 of the hardware’s greatest games installed on it (you can’t expand this lineup with any more games, unfortunately) and is supplied with one controller.
 You can buy additional controllers separately.